Bakersfield sound: History

 In 1954, MGM recording artist Bud Hobbs recorded "Louisiana Swing" with Buck Owens on lead guitar, Bill Woods on piano, and the dual fiddles of Oscar Whittington and Jelly Sanders.
 "Louisiana Swing" was the first song recorded in the style known today as the "Bakersfield sound".
-In the early 1960s, Merle Haggard and Buck Owens and the Buckaroos, among others, brought the Bakersfield sound to mainstream audiences, and it soon became one of the most popular sounds in country music, helping spawn country rock and influencing later country stars such as Dwight Yoakam, Marty Stuart, The Mavericks, and The Derailers.
+In the early 1960s, Merle Haggard and Buck Owens and the Buckaroos, among others, brought the Bakersfield sound to mainstream audiences, and it soon became one of the most popular sounds in country music, helping spawn country rock and influencing later country stars such as Dwight Yoakam, Marty Stuart, the Mavericks and the Derailers.
 Jean Shepard, one of country music's first significant female artists, began her recording career on the West Coast in the 1950s.
 Through Capitol Records, Shepard's "A Dear John Letter", was the first major country hit single to use entirely Bakersfield musicians.
 Many of her early recording sessions featured prominent members of the Bakersfield movement, including Lewis Talley and Speedy West.
 Susan Raye was also a major figure in the Bakersfield sound, particularly in the 1970s, with hits such as "L.A.
 International Airport".
 She was also a member of Buck Owens' road show and recorded several hit duets with him.
 Other women to emerge from the West Coast country movement include Bonnie Owens, Kay Adams, and Rosie Flores.

 Two important British Invasion-era rock bands displayed some Bakersfield influences.
-The Beatles recorded a popular version of Owens' "Act Naturally".
+The Beatles recorded a popular version of Owens' "Act Naturally" with Ringo Starr on lead vocal.
 Years later, the Rolling Stones made their connection explicit in the lyrics of the very Bakersfield-sounding "Far Away Eyes", which begins: "I was driving home early Sunday morning, through Bakersfield".

 The Bakersfield sound has such a large influence on the West Coast music scene that many small guitar companies set up shop in Bakersfield in the 1960s.
-The most significant was the Mosrite guitar company that still influences rock, country, and jazz music to this day.
-The famed Mosrite company was located in Bakersfield until the death of the company's founder, Oildale resident Semie Moseley, in 1992.
+The Mosrite guitar company was located in Bakersfield until the death of the company's founder, Oildale resident Semie Moseley, in 1992.

+The Bakersfield music scene remained markedly separate from the Nashville Music Row industry at the time, as the major station in Nashville, WSM, did not reach California.
+No Bakersfield natives (nor any other Californians until Jon Pardi achieved the feat in 2023) were ever inducted into the cast of WSM's flagship Grand Ole Opry.